 Excise duties and energy taxes

-Excise duties and energy taxes are taxes on the supply or consumption of certain goods and energy products.
-In Austria, excise duties are levied on alcohol, certain alcoholic beverages and tobacco.
-Energy taxes are levied on electricity, mineral oils, coal and natural gas.
-While EU Member States may set different rates of excise duty, the rules governing the basis of excise duty and the movement of excise goods are uniform throughout the EU.
+Excise duties and energy taxes are taxes on the supply or consumption of certain goods.
+In Austria, excise duties are levied on alcohol, certain alcoholic beverages, mineral oils and tobacco products.
+Energy taxes are levied on electricity, coal and natural gas.
+While EU Member States may set different rates of excise duty, the rules governing the basis of excise duty (e.g., taxable items, minimum tax rates, or certain tax exemptions) and the movement of excise goods are uniform throughout the EU.
 In order to avoid distortions of competition in the internal market, excise goods are generally taxed in the country in which they are consumed.

 The following excise duties and energy taxes are payable in Austria: